Malawi: Languages

-Malawi health passport showing 3 major languages most used in Malawi: English (red dot), Chewa (blue dot), and Tumbuka (green dot).

-which include Chichewa (42.5%), Chitumbuka (31.2%), and Chiyao (13.7%).
-Other native languages are Malawian Lomwe, spoken by around 250,000 in the southeast of the country; Kokola, spoken by around 200,000 people also in the southeast; Lambya, spoken by around 45,000 in the northwestern tip; Ndali, spoken by around 70,000; Nyakyusa-Ngonde, spoken by around 300,000 in northern Malawi; Malawian Sena, spoken by around 270,000 in southern Malawi; and Tonga, spoken by around 170,000 in Nkhata-Bay District in the north.
+The official language is English.
+The country does not have a declared national language per its constitution but considers several major languages as regional which include Chichewa (42.5%), Chitumbuka (31.2%), and Chiyao (13.7%).
+Other native languages are Malawian Lomwe, spoken by around 250,000 in the southeast; Kokola, spoken by around 200,000 people also in the southeast; Lambya, spoken by around 45,000 in the northwestern tip; Ndali, spoken by around 70,000; Nyakyusa-Ngonde, spoken by around 300,000 in the north; Malawian Sena, spoken by around 270,000 in the south; and Tonga, spoken by around 170,000 in Nkhata-Bay District.

-All students in public elementary school receive instruction in Chichewa, which is not the official national language of Malawi.
+All students in public elementary school receive instruction in Chichewa.
 Students in private elementary schools, however, receive instruction in English if they follow the American or British curriculum.